-Visit the International Gateway website for information on international applications and deadlines.
+Visit the University Center of International Education (UCIE) website for information on international applications and deadlines.

 3.3 Transfer Credit

 3.3.1 Students with a relevant master's degree

 Upon the recommendation of the student's dissertation advisor and approval of the Ph.D.
 Program Director and the Graduate School, graduate courses completed at another accredited academic institution as part of a relevant M.S. degree may be transferred to a student's graduate academic record and applied toward the requirements of the Ph.D.
 Degree in EE program at Wright State.
 No more than thirty (30) semester hours may be applied against the Ph.D.
 Degree requirements.